1 Decembrie

 1 Decembrie is a commune in the south of Ilfov County, Muntenia, Romania, composed of a single village, 1 Decembrie.
 It also included the village of Copăceni until 2005, when it was split off to form a separate commune.

 Name

 Originally named Copăcenii de Sus, in the 1930s the village changed its name to Regele Ferdinand, in memory of King Ferdinand of Romania.
 After the Communist takeover in the aftermath of World War II, the name was changed to 30 Decembrie (December 30), to commemorate the day when the country became a republic in 1947.
 In 1996, following the Romanian Revolution, the name was changed to 1 Decembrie (December 1), which marks Union Day, the day when the Kingdom of Romania was united with Transylvania in 1918.

 Demographics

-As of the 2021 census, the commune had a population of 8,206, of which 78.15% are Romanians and 4.26% are Roma.
+As of the 2021 census, the commune had a population of 8,206, of which 78.15% were Romanians and 4.26% were Roma.